synesissoftware/libCLImate.Go/examples/flag_and_option_specifications.md

 Debug mode is specified
 ```

-### Specify flags and options in short-form, including an alias for an option-with-value
+### Specify flags and options in short-form, including a specification for an option-with-value

 If executed with the arguments

 ```
-    go run examples/flag_and_option_aliases.go -c -d
+    go run examples/flag_and_option_specifications.go -c -d
 ```

 it gives the output: